Create index in MongoDB

 print(res)

-Here, we use the pymongo library for using MongoDB in python. and also use the MongoClient class of the pymongo library for making the connection.
-After that define database and collection.
+Here, we use the pymongo library to use MongoDB in Python.
+Additionally, use the MongoClient class from the pymongo library to establish the connection.
+After that, define the database and collection.

 Now, see the execution of the above code: